NYSFOLA Members Area

 Consistent with our educational mission, NYSFOLA has collaborated with the New York State Department of Environmental Conservation to publish two editions of "Diet for a Small Lake" the most complete reference book on New York Lake ecology and management issues.

 The authors convicingly show that the best "treatment" for a lake will resemble a health plan rather than a bandage.
 This plan, called a lake or watershed management plan,strives to balance the demands of various users of the lake and water.
 It considers the needs of plants, fish and wildlife as well as people.
-To order your copy, look for "book sales" under the Community Pages tab at the top of this page.
+To order your copy, look for "book sales" under the Lake and Watershed Management tab at the top of this page.
 There are other great titles, too!

 ANNUAL AND REGIONAL CONFERENCES

 For over 30 years, lake associations from every corner of the state have come together for the annual NYSFOLA conference and membership meeting.
 We also hold regional conferences in the Western, Lower & Upper Hudson regions.
 This is a time for members to voice their concerns and to share success stories.
 It is also a time for learning about lake ecology, water quality, new lake management techniques, state regulations and current issues pertinent to New York Lakes.

 With members in every region of the state, NYSFOLA continues to be a strong, statewide voice for action on invasive species.